blairanderson/serverlessconsultants/plugins/serverless-multi-region-plugin.md

 - Set up API Gateways for your lambdas in each region
 - Set up a custom domain in each region for the API Gateway and specify the appropriate base path
 - Set up a basic HTTPS healthcheck for the API in each region
-- Set up Route 53 for latency based routing with failover between regions based on the healthcheck created
+- Set up Route 53 for failover based routing with failover between regions based on the healthcheck created
 - Set up CloudFormation in front of Route 53 failover with TLS 1.2 specified
 - Set up Route 53 with the desired domain name in front of CloudFront